Section C: Organic Agriculture in the Agroecoystem

 - Using renewable energy sources such as wind, solar, or biomass-fueled power

-More than half of the energy in our food system is used not on the farm, but in transportation, processing, storage and packaging, and home cooking.
+More than half of the energy in our food system is used not on the farm, but in transportation, processing, storage and packaging, refrigeration, and home cooking.
 Organic agriculture does not offer any energy efficiencies in this important area.

 Sustainable practices for the organic consumer